 Subaru Forester hybrid MPG

-Subaru maintains that the Forester can drive in pure-electric mode at up to 25mph, but there’s no setting that forces it to use battery power only, and we struggled to do more than brief moments around town in electric mode.
+Subaru maintains that the Forester can drive in pure-electric mode at up to 25mph, but the electric motor needs more urge to keep up with traffic, so we struggled to do more than brief moments around town in electric mode.
 We managed 33mpg in a mix of motorway and town driving, while some off-roading caused that to quickly dip below 30mpg.

 The Forester hybrid's CO2 emissions of 185g/km are just as underwhelming as its fuel economy, given that the Kuga and Sportage mentioned above (both of which use a similar ’self-charging’ hybrid system) emit 125 and 129g/km, respectively.

 In This Review